-difference between humidifier and
+Difference between humidifier and

 HVAC

 The answer to 'difference between humidifier and' is that a humidifier and dehumidifier are both devices used to control the moisture levels in the air, but they serve different purposes.
-A humidifier adds moisture to the air, while a dehumidifier removes moisture from the air.
+A humidifier adds moisture to the air, while a dehumidifier removes excess moisture from the air.

 Step-by-Step Guide